The Best Gaming Consoles For Your Theater Room Setup

 In terms of the surround speakers that you’ll be using, luckily you do not need to dedicate a large portion of your budget to these.

-I won’t say that any speaker will do, because that’s far from true, nor will I say that their only job is to solely produce ambient noises and effects since that would be misinformed as well; but what I will say is that in comparison with everything else, they aren’t necessarily in the top 3 of most important things ( left & right channel, the center, and the subwoofer)
+I won’t say that any speaker will do, because that’s far from true, nor will I say that their only job is to solely produce ambient noises and effects since that would be misinformed as well — but what I will say is that in comparison with everything else, they aren’t necessarily in the top 3 of most important things (left & right channel, the center, and the subwoofer)

 There happens to be 3 types of surround speakers that you should be aware of and that is Bipole, Dipole, and Monopole speakers.
-Unfortunately, this is where controversy arises because there is a general disagreement as to what surrounds are best and under what circumstances.

 While I can’t provide you with concrete evidence on what is the best, I can provide you with anecdotal experience.
-At my old place, I had a speaker that could act as both a dipole and a bipole speaker, pretty cool little thing admittedly.
+At my old place, I had a speaker that could act as both a dipole and a bipole speaker (pretty cool little thing admittedly.)

-Problem being, naturally, there were no instructions on how to actually place the things so it was up to me to figure out.
-I put them on the side of my seating position on bipole, and what I found was that the feeling of surround sound was lost since I could tell where the sound was coming from.
-In dipole, it sounded much better where that feeling was there.
+So I put them on the side of my seating position on bipole, and what I found was that the feeling of surround sound was lost since I could tell where the sound was coming from.

 A few years later I tried these same ones but in a bigger room this time.